xupgit/awslabs/debug_lab.md

       source sdaccel_setup.sh
       source $XILINX_SDX/settings64.sh
    ```
-1. Execute the following commands in a terminal window to change to a working directory where the pre-compiled project is provided:
+1. Execute the following commands in a terminal window to change to a working directory where the precompiled project is provided:
    ```
       cd /home/centos/sources/debug_lab
    ```